mis16121/Michael-Sisson-s-Portfolio/index.md

     - obstacles and path planning problems
     - matrix representations of rigid body configurations (SO(n) and SE(n))
     - transformations between configuration and velocity representations
-    - induced metrics + physical interpretation of geodesics
+    - physical interpretations of geodesics under various induced metrics